 Numerous objects that launched decades ago are still in Earth orbit and can be observed in the night sky as if they were fossils of space history.
 There are objects from the 1980's, 1970's and even the 1960's, ranging from old weather satellites to long-retired rocket-types.
-Photographing such an object always brings a certain load of fascination, especially if you realize that the imaging technique required to photograph such an object with a (backyard) telescope from the ground wasn't even available at the time when those objects were launched into space.
-It is also very exciting to await what the objects look like on the images and if there is even some detail visible.
-The technique required to capture historic spacecraft and rockets differs not from the general technique that is used to photograph smaller satellites and cargo-spacecraft.
-One very special observation of a historic spacecraft, namely the lost Venera probe Cosmos 482 is presented on the page 'Lost Planetary Spacecraft'.
+Photographing such an object always brings a great load of fascination, especially if you realize that the imaging technique required to photograph a satellite or a rocket with a (backyard) telescope from the ground wasn't even available at the time when those objects were launched into space.
+It is also exciting to await what the objects look like on the images and whether there is even some detail visible.
+Accurate interpretation of the images can sometimes be difficult.

 The Meteor satellite series was developed in the Soviet Union during the sixties.
 It was preceded by Cosmos-44, an experimental weather satellite launched on August 28, 1964 which transmitted TV images of cloud cover.
 I also photographed the rocket upper stage of this Cosmos 44 launch, see elsewhere on this page.
 On March 26, 1969, a Vostok rocket launched Meteor 1-1, Russia’s first fully operational weather satellite, into orbit.
 With a mass of 1200 to 1400 kilograms, a length of 5 meters and a diameter of 2.5 meters, the Meteor 1-1 spacecraft was originally placed in an orbital altitude of 650 km.
 Two solar panels were automatically oriented toward the sun to provide the spacecraft with the maximum amount of solar power.
 Meteor 1-1 used a gravity-gradient triaxial stabilization system to orient towards Earth.
 Onboard the spacecraft we find two vidicon cameras for dayside photography, a scanning high-resolution infrared radiometer for dayside and nightside photography, and an actinometric instrument for measuring the earth’s radiation field in the visible and infrared regions.
 The instrument are located on the side of the satellite pointed toward the Earth, while the solar sensors are mounted in the top section.
 The successors of the Meteor 1-1 included the Meteor 2-2, Meteor-Priroda, Meteor-3, and Meteor 3M.
 The Meteor-M 1-2, the last of the series, lifted up onboard a Soyuz -2-2b rocket in 2009.
 The design didn't change much over the years.